Uncategorized

 Skeuominimalism (aka, Almost-flat Design):

-I’m not sure if Skeuominimalism is an actual word or if I made it up – but it’s essentially flat design with elements of skeuomorphic design.
+I’m not sure if Skeuominimalism is an actual word or if I made it up (edit: I did not make it up – just Googled it and it was introduced by Edward Sanchez) – but it’s essentially flat design with elements of skeuomorphic design.
 The focus on skeuominimalistic interfaces are on colors, shapes, and to an extent, typography.
 Shapes and colors are used to add dimension.
 The use of subtle drop-shadows are okay since it can create a level of dimension in design that’s not over-the-top or tacky.
 While Google has the most famous examples of skeuominimalistic design, my favorite examples come from LayerVault.
 Their website uses interaction, colors, and shapes to create dimension and a delightful user experience.
 The focus is on the content and their product goals instead of shiny UI.
 Even though the focus is on educating the audience on their product, they still maintain a level of elegance in their design without the UI being obtrusive and affecting the user experience.
 If you study the UI, you’ll see that rather than gradients and other fancy layer styles, they use colors and shapes to create depth but are still able to maintain a clean interface.

 (Example of Skeuominimalism from Allan Grinshtein - isn’t it just breathtaking?
 I highly recommend going over to http://layervault.com and fully experiencing the UI with it’s beautiful UI and interactions).